Neutrinos from captured dark matter annihilation in a galactic population of neutron stars: Conclusions

 \section{Conclusions}

-While all the pieces of evidence for DM are gravitational, it is phenomenologically interesting to consider a non-gravitational interaction between SM and DM and raise the possibility of detection on Earth based experiments.
+While all the pieces of evidence for DM are gravitational, it is phenomenologically interesting to consider a non-gravitational interaction between SM and DM and raise the possibility of detection on the Earth based experiments.
 Capture of DM by astrophysical objects due to DM-nucleon interaction in the core of the stars are of recent interest.
 The captured DM species can trigger observable changes in the properties of the host celestial objects that can provide on handle to probe DM indirectly.
 In this paper, we have explored a complimentary scenario where DM accumulated through capture in galactic neutron star population, annihilate to the sufficiently long-lived mediator.
 This long-lived mediator may escape the neutron star and decay to different SM states to produce an observable neutrino flux.

-To study the feasibility of probing this DM induced neutrino flux, we have considered an idealized gigaton detector mimicing IceCube/KM3Net.
-In these detectors, neutrinos can be detected mainly through muon tracks produced from the charged current interaction.
+To study the feasibility of probing this DM induced neutrino flux, we have considered an idealised gigaton detector.
+In the detector, neutrinos can be detected mainly through muon tracks produced from the charged current interaction.
 To obtain the limits on the parameter space, we have adopted a conservative approach of requiring the signal event to be as high as the leading background from atmospheric and astrophysical neutrinos.
-We demonstrate that this framework may be more sensitive to probe low DM-nucleon cross-section than the current bounds in the DM mass range of $\mathcal{O}(10-1000)$ TeV.
+We find that the neutrinos from accumulated DM in a galactic population of neutron stars can constrain the spin-dependent and spin-independent cross-sections of DM orders of magnitude below the existing bounds for TeV-PeV scale DM.